 But do you want to know,

-James calls for definite acknowledgement of his previous point.
-Many men do not want to know the truth because it is palpable that principles of God’s Word will change their lives.
+James calls for definite acknowledgment of his previous point.
+Many men do not want to know the truth because it is palpable that the principles of God’s Word will change their lives.
 This is a challenge to the will.
 Some people prefer to be ignorant of God’s principles because they think that their ignorance will deny the reality of the Word.
 They are like the proverbial ostrich that likes to stick his head in the sand.

 James will proceed to show them cases of Old Testament believers who lived by dynamic faith (2:21f).